 3. Keep your desktop(s) clean.
 As with #2 above, when our attention begins to wander we often feed this wandering by casting our eyes (and attention) elsewhere.
 For many of us, a cluttered desktop (both our actual desktop and those on our computers) filled with notes and files entirely unrelated to what we’re trying to stay focused on can be a great source of distraction.
 In many Zen monasteries, for example, the monks, partly in an attempt to achieve their deepest levels of focus, will sit facing a blank wall (rather than facing their community or the zendo).

 This one, at least on the surface, is far easier to understand than the mechanics of what’s happening with our brain.
 Our current lifestyle—both the internal things we can control and the external things we can’t—contribute significantly to how we achieve optimal levels of focus at work.

 Take, for example, the fact that you’re simply not all that thrilled about the work you’re doing.
+You look at your to do checklist and your eyes glaze over.
 This makes it all the more difficult to really commit yourself to going deep.

 So rather than staying focused on the quarterly marketing report that you find insatiably boring, you may vacuum the house, or make another cup of coffee, or find something to do other than what you know you need to do.
 Again, this is where choice comes in.